oracle/opengrok/Debugging.md

 CATALINA_OPTS="-agentlib:jdwp=transport=dt_socket,address=8000,server=y,suspend=n"
 ```

-Then restart Tomcat and then you can simply use remote debugging from your IDE, i.e. in IDEA in the 'Run' menu, select 'Attach to Process':
+Then restart Tomcat and then you can simply use remote debugging from your IDE, i.e. in IDEA in the 'Run' menu, select 'Attach to Process' and IDEA will offer process selection automatically:

 [![attaching to Tomcat running with debugger](images/IDEA_ultimate-debug_web.png)](images/IDEA_ultimate-debug_web.png)